Yufei-L/2019-431/CLASSES/CLASS03/README.md

 1. *Numlock* is a daily morning news brief about numbers in the news that sometimes has some interesting stuff.
 Visit https://numlock.substack.com/subscribe to check it out and sign up to get the emails, if you're interested.
 There is also a paid subscription option if you're interested.
 2. You may also be interested in *Significant Digits* from FiveThirtyEight - it's one of the newsletters at https://fivethirtyeight.com/newsletter/ - they also have a weekly newsletter which I subscribe to, along with other more specialized pieces.
-3.

 ## One Last Thing

-- Do you know about the [R Studio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/)?
+- Do you know about [RStudio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/)?